 Step 1.
 Choose a company name

 Selecting a company name is the first step in the company formation process.
-It is not possible to register a company without one, even if it’s going to be dormant, so you must choose a distinctive company name and check that it is available to register.
+It is not possible to register a company without one, even if it’s going to be dormant.
+You must choose a distinctive company name and check that it is available to register.

 To do so, enter your proposed name in the company name search tool on the 1st Formations homepage.
 If it is available, you can go ahead and use it.
-If it is not, you will need to alter it or enter a different name that is available.
+If it is not, you will need to alter it or enter a different name until you find one that is available.

 Step 2.
 Select a company formation package

 We offer several company formation packages to suit a variety of needs, but we recommend using our Reserve a Company Name Package.
-This package is designed exclusively for those who wish to form a dormant company, and it provides everything you need to set up and maintain a dormant company in the UK, including:
+This package is designed exclusively for those who wish to form a dormant company.
+It provides everything you need to set up and maintain a dormant company in the UK, including:

-- A London registered office and director’s service address
+- London registered office and director’s service address

-- A full set of electronic company incorporation documents
+- Full set of electronic company incorporation documents

-- A set of statutory company registers with the first entries already completed
+- Set of statutory company registers, with the first entries already completed

 - Confirmation Statement Service